Menu

 ANNUAL SALARY

-The position is a 37.5 hours/week and offers a starting annual salary in the range of $52,544 – $68,307/year (depending on experience and qualifications) plus full benefits, including health insurance, flexible scheduling, paid time off, and participation in the State retirement plan.
+The position is full-time at 37.5 hours/week and offers a starting annual salary in the range of $54,120 -$70,356/year for an Associate Planner and $63,436 – $85,825/year for a Senior Planner (depending on experience and qualifications), plus full benefits, including health insurance, flexible scheduling, paid time off, and participation in the Wisconsin Retirement System.

 KEY RESPONSIBILITIES